University profile

 Gender equality in the workplace

-The University of Lille affirms its political will to promote equality between women and men and to give itself the means to act on all forms of inequality that may persist.
+The University of Lille has the political will to promote gender equality and to give itself the means to take action to combat any forms of inequality that may remain.

 Social reports